In this collaborative project, the entire team was involved in the research, design, and decision-making process.

 We brainstormed clothing items, accessories, electronics, and school supplies but none of them seemed to be feasible given the size, material, and shape.

-In the midst of our discussion, I realized I had my water bottle in front of me.
+In the midst of our discussion, I noticed my water bottle in front of me.
 I then took a glance around the classroom full of students and noticed we all had water bottles sitting on our desks.

 This normal, common object had a lot of potential.